coderkarthiko/Python/Decorators.md

 <br>

-Since functions are objects, we can return them.
+Since functions are objects, we can make functions return functions.

 ```python
 def outer(a):